 Both interactive and static digital wayfinding solutions have founds homes in almost every area of industry.
 Although commonly part of the conversation in retail and business environments, the public sector is also making a strong case for these types of use cases as well.
 This week, we’ll take a look at some of the interesting ways touch and non-touch wayfinding technologies are being deployed in military domains.

-Anyone who has ever visited or lived on a military base understands that to say that they are large would be an incredible understatement.
+Anyone who has ever visited or lived on an American military base understands that to say that they are large would be an incredible understatement.
 To illustrate the incredible size take a look at this short list of some of the largest bases in the US:

 Ready to make the leap into high-tech digital signage or interactive wayfinding kiosks?
 Our experts are available to assist government and military agencies of all sizes in developing a program that fits their specific needs; just give us a call at (800) 628-3603 ext 525 or submit a request for proposal online and our team will be with you every step of the way.